warpcode/nanorc/README.md

 Theming System
 --------------

-All `*.nanorc` files are passed through [theme.sed] before installation.
-This script allows rules to be specified in terms of token names or "mixins", instead of hard-coded colors.
+All `*.nanorc` files are passed through [mixins.sed] and [theme.sed] before installation.
+These scripts allow rules to be specified in terms of token names or [mixins], instead of hard-coded colors.

 For example, the following named rule: